epavanello/fixodev/README.md

 # 2. Watch the magic happen!

 # Example: In a GitHub issue
-"Hey @fixodev, can you fix the linting errors in src/components/?"
+"Hey @fixodev, can you refactor the code to use the new API?"

 # Result: Professional PR with fixes in minutes ✨
 ```